 What to Bring to Campus

-While each room comes furnished with a bed, mattress, desk, desk chair, dresser, and space for hanging clothes per student.
-You are encouraged to personalize your room, within stated guidelines so that you and your roommate(s) can make yourselves feel at home.
+Each room comes furnished with a bed, mattress, desk, desk chair, dresser, and space for hanging clothes per student.
+You are encouraged to personalize your room, within stated guidelines, so that you and your roommate(s) can make yourselves feel at home.

 Extra-long twin sheets (WPI beds are 36" by 80")